Skip to content

 Man Fat Sze hong kong

-Ten Thousand Buddhas Monastery is the most colourful and attractive Buddhist temple in Hong Kong.
-Interestingly, no monks reside at the complex, which is managed solely by laypersons.
+Ten Thousand Buddhas Monastery is the most colorful and attractive Buddhist temple in Hong Kong.
+Interestingly, no monks reside at the complex, managed solely by laypersons.
 Despite its name’s translation, the monastery contains nearly 13,000 Buddha statues.
 The Monastery was founded in 1951 by the Venerable Yuet Kai.

-The statues are modelled after those at a temple in Kunming (Yunnan’s capital), the hometown of founder Yuet Kai.
+The statues are modeled after those at a temple in Kunming (Yunnan’s capital), the hometown of founder Yuet Kai.
 The monastery is located on a hillside in Pai Tau Village.

 Tai O Stilt Houses